BellaDati distinguishes between two basic permission schemes:

 - Data manager - data manager cares about the parts of the data warehouse.
 His job is to prepare and import data into particular data sets, control and edit the source data, create alarms and join existing data sets.
 He is also able to prepare translation for particular indicators, attributes and members.
 He is owner of data sets, which he creates during the imports.
 He can share data sets with other users (report editors) or directly use them if he has also "report editor" role.

 It's possible to combine all user roles mentioned above.
-Eg. both roles data manager and report editor assigned at the same time allows such user performing the whole process from setting up a data source, modelling data set, report creation and sharing dashboards.
+Eg. both roles data manager and report editor assigned at the same time allows such user performing the whole process from setting up a data source, modeling data set, report creation and sharing dashboards.

 Permissions are granted to users while sharing data sets or reports.
 There two levels of shared permissions: